rasberryrabbit/ATTiny85_MPPT/README.md

 # ATTiny85
 Solar MPPT circuit.
 Fianally working first firmware, but it need more testing.
+Button is calibrate op-amp offset voltage at no load.
+It stored EEPROM.

 Coding by Arduino 1.8.7 / ATTinycore.
 ~Algorithm convert from old MPPT code of mine.~
 It implement new simple algorithm that work well with high solar output.
-But it have low power output under low solar output condition(stuck in high voltage).
+~But it have low power output under low solar output condition(stuck in high voltage).~ It has no PWM noise at high load.(hopely)
-It has less PWM noise at high load.(hopely)
+It has 8KHz switching frequency.
-It has 16KHz switching frequency. ~But with 16kHz, Vgs exceed 10V, it is about 20V.~ It works better than old 16f676 or 12f675 due to better FET bootstrap voltage.
+It works better than old 16f676 or 12f675 version due to no PWM noise.

 11 milli-ohm N-ch logic level FET(BUK9511) used for current sensor.